szcompressor/cuSZ/README.md

 ## throughput

-To calculate (de)compression throughput, please:
+To calculate (de)compression throughput, please follow the below steps to use our bash script `cuSZ/script/parse_nvprof_log.sh`:
 - use `nvprof --log-file [name_of_logfile.txt]` before `cusz` to dump the performance data when (de)compressing
 - use `bash parse_nvprof_log.sh [name_of_logfile.txt]` to filter out the unnecessary performance data
 - sum up all the numbers between `++++++++++` to get the overall (de)compression time in us
 - use the original data size divided by the (de)compression time to get the overall (de)compression throughput

 For example, below is the output from `bash parse_nvprof_log.sh` on the CESM variable `CLDHGH` (25 MiB).